-GBL 1170 Introduction to Global Studies SOC 1000 Introduction to Sociology GBL 2520 Spanish III: Peace and Social Justice GBL 2530 Spanish IV: Environment and Society SOC 2110 The Family SOC 2710 Environmental Sociology ANT 2000 Introduction to Cultural Anthropology ANT 2410 Native Peoples of Guatemala and Mexico ANT 2600 Language and Culture EDU 3150 Multicultural Education and Equity Pedagogy PHI 2890 Multiculturalism and the Politics of Identity PSY 3180 Social Psychology SWK 3060 Human Behavior in the Social Environment II: Social Contexts PSY 4180 Cultural Psychology ANT 4310-4350 Topics in Latin American Anthropology Selected Special Topics or Capstone courses with permission of the department 3.2.14 - History, Politics, and Economics Faculty: Christine Bricker, Daleah B. Goodwin (Chair), Dongping Han, Christopher Jones, Philip Otterness (emeritus) 3.2.14.1 - Program Overview The mission of the History, Politics, and Economics Department is to instruct students in the content and methodologies of History, Political Science, and Economics while serving as exemplars of scholars working in those disciplines.
-The goals of the History, Politics, and Economics Department are the following: - 1.
+ANT 2000 Introduction to Cultural Anthropology (4cr) ANT 2410 Native Peoples of Mexico and Guatemala (4cr) ANT 3149 Language and Culture (4cr) ANT 4310-4350 Topics in Latin American Anthropology (2cr) EDU 3150 Multicultural Education and Equity Pedagogy (4cr) GBL 1170 Introduction to Global Studies (4cr) GBL 1530 Spanish II: The Local & the Global (4cr) GBL 2520 Spanish III: Peace & Social Justice (4cr) GBL 2530 Spanish IV: Environment & Society (4cr) PHI 2890 Multiculturalism and the Politics of Identity (4cr) PSY 3180 Social Psychology (4cr) SWK 3060 Human Behavior in the Social Environment II: Social Contexts (4cr) SOC 1000 Introduction to Sociology (4cr) SOC 2110 The Family (4cr) SOC 2710 Environmental Sociology (4cr) History and Political Science Faculty: Dongping Han, Michael Lenz, O. Robert Cook Miller, Philip Otterness (Chair), Molly Varley Program Overview The mission of the History and Political Science Department is to instruct students in the content and methodologies of History and Political Science while serving as exemplars of scholars working in those disciplines.
+The goals of the History and Political Science Department are the following: - 1.
 To foster informed and engaged citizens through the department's teaching and scholarship. - 2.
 To nurture a sense of educated skepticism toward the accepted truths of politics, government, economics, and history. - 3.
-To promote the understanding that history, political science, and economics are disciplines based on argument. - 4.
+To promote the understanding that history and political science are disciplines based on argument. - 4.
 To ensure that students see the complexity of the world's history and its political and economic systems, meaning that they understand that a critical, sophisticated, and informed approach is necessary for the mature understanding of these disciplines.
-The department offers a major and a minor in History and Political Science and a minor in Economics.
+The department offers a major and a minor in History and Political Science.
 Its courses emphasize critical reading and thinking, careful and thorough research, and effective writing.
-Besides preparing engaged citizens, academic training in History, Politics, and Economics is good preparation for careers in teaching, law, government service, journalism, archival and museum work, business, and public policy.
-3.2.14.2 - Major in History and Political Science, B.A.
+Besides preparing engaged citizens, academic training in History and Political Science is good preparation for careers in teaching, law, government service, journalism, archival and museum work, business, and public policy.
+Major in History and Political Science, B.A.

 Grades: Students must pass courses with a grade of C- or better to count toward fulfillment of the major.
 Total Credit Hours: Students must earn a minimum of 40 credit hours in history and political science to fulfill the major requirements.
-An additional 4 credits hours are required for the public policy concentration.
-Students may complete the major in History and Political Science without a concentration or may complete a concentration in History, in Political Science, or in Public Policy.
-All courses for the major and minor must have HIS or PSC prefixes except for two of the following classes for the major and one class for the minor: ECO 3060 Political Economy and Collective Choice (4cr) (non-American political science) ENS 3220 Introduction to Environmental Law (4cr) (political science, American government) GBL 3310 The Cold War, Globalization, and Popular Culture (4cr) (U.S. history) In addition, for the Public Policy concentration only, the following non-HIS and non-PSC courses count for the major: ECO 2030 Survey in Economics Either MAT 1311 Applied Statistics or MAT 2108 Introduction to Data Science SWK 4100 Policy Advocacy for Social Change Up to 8 credit hours of AP history or government credit may count toward the major or the minor.
+Students may complete the major in History and Political Science without a concentration or may complete a concentration in History or in Political Science.
+All courses for the major and minor must have HIS or PSC prefixes except for two of the following classes for the major and one class for the minor: ECO 3060 Political Economy and Collective Choice (4cr) (non-American political science) ENS 3220 Introduction to Environmental Law (4cr) (political science, American government) GBL 3310 The Cold War, Globalization, and Popular Culture (4cr) (U.S. history) Up to 8 credit hours of AP history or government credit may count toward the major or the minor.
 See the AP Examination Recommendations chart.
 Requirements (for the major with no concentration):